ld32/HTSbauer/Readme.md

 * fastq_trimmer.py
 * a setup.cfg file (check example file)

+To Run the script:
+* Start your ssh session
+* Goto the Directory with your required files
+* run: "source analysis.sh <BAUER_CENTER_SEQUENCING_FILE>"
+* wait around 6/7 hours

 The output of the script will be in mochiview compatible *.wig files in the mochiview directory There are also two pdf containing some statistics of the script.